esciencecenter-digital-skills/workshop-metadata/ds-intermediate-python/description.md

-This course aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment using Python as an example programming language The core set of skills we teach is not a comprehensive set of all-encompassing skills, but a selective set of tried-and-tested collaborative development skills that forms a firm foundation for continuing on your learning journey.
+This course aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment using Python as an example programming language The core set of skills we teach is not a comprehensive set of all-encompassing skills, but rather a selective set of tried-and-tested collaborative development skills that forms a firm foundation for continuing on your learning journey.

 A typical learner for this course may be someone who is working in a research environment, needing to write some code,